WEC-Sim/WEC-Sim/docs/man/advanced_features.rst

 	:code:`waves.waveSpread = <user defined directional spreading>;`

 The wave directional spreading has a default value of 1 (Default = 1), and should be defined as a column vector of directional spreading for each one wave direction.
-For more information about the spectral formulation, refer to :ref:`theory:Wave Spectra`.
+For more information about the spectral formulation, refer to :ref:`man/theory:Wave Spectra`.

 ..
 Note::